Real Estate Development Risk – 5 Rookie Mistakes and How to Solve Them

 Time is one of the most common factors rookie developers don’t respect enough.
 Not respecting time or understanding how quickly days turn into weeks, weeks into months and even months into years when developing.
 This can cost you a lot of money.

 It’s no secret that time is money.
 When developing it can bite you hard before you even realise.
-So, when you are starting out as a residential property developer make sure you respect time.
+So, when you are starting out as a multi unit residential property developer make sure you respect time.

 Understand that every day has a dollar amount attached to it.
 Know exactly what you need to be doing and when you need to be doing it.